 Let’s start with correlations, they’re fun!

 At the dawn of the social media age, people asked marketers to calculate the ROI of social media.
 Many tried and somewhere around 99.9% failed.
 Perhaps that’s a bit of a tongue and cheek comment but in reality social media plays an influencing factor that’s tough to calculate.
-While we can say that a post had a click thru rate of 1,000 and from that 1,000 there were 5 conversions (ouch) the calculation would not do social media justice.
+While we can say that a post had a click through rate of 1,000 and from that 1,000 there were 5 conversions (ouch) the calculation would not do social media justice.
 People observer, watch, comment, engage, complain, ask questions, read recommendations, and generally learn a lot about companies, their brands, and their people via social channels.
 All of these points factor into the value of social media, but how do you measure digital revenue beyond correlations?

 Enter the digital marketing suite.